 Q. How long can I stay in Ecuador as a tourist?

 A. The tourist stamp you receive when entering Ecuador is good for up to 90 days (T-3).
-You can also apply for a tourist visa which is good for six months (12-IX).
-You can combine both options for a total stay of up to 9 months per year.
+You can extend this for an additional 90 days.
+You can also apply for a special tourist visa which is good for six months.
+You can combine both options for a total stay of up to one year.

 For a detailed explanation of your choices for staying longer see this page.

 A. The most popular visa options are the Pension Visa, the Professional Visa or the Investment Visa.

 Q. What do I need for the Pension Visa?

 A. Number one: a monthly pension of at least $800.
 A variety of other documents are needed, but if you don't have the $800/month there's no need to explore this option further.

 Q. I don't have a pension, how can I live in Ecuador?